 The advantage to having gorgeous weather year-round is not lost on fitness fanatics.
 Bike ride along the Rickenbacker Causeway to Key Biscayne, or play a few matches at Crandon Tennis Center, home of the Sony Open.
 Paddleboarding outfits in Key Biscayne and South Beach offer hourly rentals, and kayaking and canoeing is available at Oleta River State Park.

 The Five Star-rated Spa at Mandarin Oriental, Miami is a sanctuary with 18 treatment rooms, six of which are suites overlooking Biscayne Bay.
-Its new Beauty Suite uses the latest technology, including an oxygen machine for hydrating facials, a CACI Ultra machine for the ultimate natural facelift, and LED light therapy.
-Products include Beauty by Clinica Ivo Pitanguy and mineral make-up by La Bella Donna.
-Outdoor massages in private cabanas are also offered – so guests don’t miss out on the sun.
+Its new Beauty Suite uses the latest technology, including an oxygen machine for illuminating facials and a HydraFacial machine for results-oriented care.
+Products include Beauty by Clinica Ivo Pitanguy and make-up by Blinc cosmetics.

 at Mandarin Oriental, Miami is one of the city’s top fine-dining venues, serving Modern American and Asian-influenced cuisine that tastes as wonderful as it looks.
 Other widely recognised Miami restaurants are Joe’s Stone Crab, The Forge and Prime One Twelve.
-The Dining Room at The Villa by Barton G is a real treat, as it’s set inside Gianni Versace’s former home – the perfect excuse to dress up.
+Gianni's at The Villa is a real treat, as it’s set inside Gianni Versace’s former home – the perfect excuse to dress up.
 For something more casual, head to local favourites such as Michael’s Genuine Food & Drink, Yardbird, Run Chicken Run or Sugarcane.
 Downtown, Asiaphiles should try Zuma for the otoro sushi, and Makoto in Bal Harbour for short rib robata.

 Miami’s clubs and bars are mostly concentrated within South Beach and downtown.
 Celebrities are often spotted at LIV, Bardot, Mansion and Set.
 Or simply enjoy the sparkling waters of Biscayne Bay and the city skyline from MO Bar + Lounge at Mandarin Oriental, Miami.